LeeCheneler/auth-examples/README.md

 | Server      | JWT       | `express-jwt` `jwks-rsa` | server-jwt          |
 | Application | JWT       | `@auth0/auth0-spa-js`    | app-jwt-auth0-react |
 | Application | JWT       | `oidc-client-js`         | app-jwt-oidc-react  |

+## Elements of authentication

+### User login

+- call login
+- eventually lands at `/callback` (maybe use `/callback-signin`)
+- obtain token
+- check if there is a return url in local storage and redirect to it if there is

+### User is already logged in

+- obtain token silently on load
+- if this fails then call login

+### Log user out

+- call logout
+- clear all state
+- eventually lands at `/callback` (maybe use `/callback-signout`)